 In 1946, Arthur Beaumont was appointed the U.S. Navy’s Official Task Force Artist for Operation Crossroads

-Beaumont observed the spectacle of the two atomic blasts from the bridge of the Fall River, moored about ten miles from the blasts.
+Beaumont observed the spectacle of the Able and Baker bomb blasts from the bridge of the Fall River.
 He made over 180 sketches, both in pencil and watercolor, plus 16 refined studio paintings that he created in his studio aboard the Fall River.

 Click below for a virtual tour of the Operation Crossroads Beaumont exhibit at the National Atomic Testing Museum in Las Vegas, Nevada

 The exhibit is narrated by the artist’s son, Geoffrey Beaumont.

 In Bill McGee’s memoir, Operation Crossroads, Lest We Forget!
 An Eyewitness Account, John J. Skarzenski, Fall River Yeoman First Class, recalled: